-Race 3 song Selfish: Jacqueline Fernandez sets Salman Khan and Bobby Deol’s heart racing in this romantic number
+Race 3 song Selfish: Jacqueline Fernandez romances Salman Khan and Bobby Deol in snow-clad mountains

 Race 3 is making the right amount of buzz among cinephiles.
 From its posters, trailer, behind the scene videos and songs, everything has left audiences’ heart racing.
-And now another song from the action-thriller titled “Selfish” has been released on Friday.
+After “Heeriye”, another song from the action-thriller titled “Selfish” has been released on Friday.
 What makes it special is its lyrics which have been penned by Dabangg Khan.

 In the voice of Atif Aslam and Salman’s close friend Iulia Vantur, the five-minute-long song has been shot in the beautiful locales of Ladakh.
 Picturised on Jacqueline Fernandez, Salman and Bobby Deol, the soft number leaves you wondering about the narrative of the Remo D’Souza directorial.
-In one shot, Jacqueline aka Jessica is seen romancing Salman’s ‘Main Man’ Bobby and in others, she is sharing sizzling chemistry with Sikander (Salman).
+In one shot, Jacqueline aka Jessica is seen romancing Salman’s ‘Main Man’ Bobby and in others, she is sharing sizzling chemistry with Sikander (Salman) in the snow-clad mountains.
 The song also features Daisy Shah and Saqib Saleem.
 Minus the hook line of the song, the song makes for a pleasant romantic number.

 Also read | Race 3 song Heeriye: This Salman Khan and Jacqueline Fernandez song will make you hit the dance floor